 Intel Processors Generations List 2019

 A good laptop or desktop is a must in our lives.
 For this purpose, processors matter a lot.
 Based on our work and our requirements, we can choose our required Intel Processor.

 Whenever we all buy a laptop, we have one thing in our mind, core i3, Core i5, and corei7.
 And when we talk about the generations there are many like 4th generations, 5th generations, 6th generations, etc. Keeping the content very simple, I will tell you everything about it.

 First of all, let’s talk about Intel generations.
 Intel is the best and the most famous one.
-Intel launches the new generations of their processors every year.
+Intel launches the new generations of its processors every year.
 Generation means that the best techniques they are using for the manufacturing of their processors.

 Intel Processor Generations actually mean that how much that technique is best and short.
 A normal processor is having billions of little tungsten in it and many more.
 Intel tells every year how much small their tungsten is.
 Small size indicates its fastness, efficiency, and less power consumption.

 The latest tungsten that Intel is using is of 14 nm.
 A few years back, it was 20 nm.
 Going back further it was 28 nm, 40nm, 100nm, and 150nm even.
 But the latest is smaller and the small one proves best and is the latest one too.